W1ll011/Data-Analysis-Projects/README.md

 ---
 ## Project 3: Analysis of US Regional Sales

-The aims of this project were to 1) build a dashboard that displays important sales metrics, 2) determine most profitable stores/sales channels etc., and 3) determine any factors affecting sales
+The aims of this project were to build a dashboard that displays important sales metrics, and determine most profitable stores/sales channels etc.

 ### Methodology